-Fantastic interview up on the Waking Up app: The Dark Side of Meditation.
-I’ve listened twice so far, since I listen while multitasking, inevitably missing out on portions, but this topic rarely comes up (Let’s face it, in our day-to-day circles, there are already enough detractors, so who wants to fill the inspirational space with downsides?).
+Fantastic interview on the Waking Up app: The Dark Side of Meditation.
+I’ve listened twice so far while multitasking, inevitably missing out on portions, but, this topic rarely comes up.
+Let’s face it, in our day-to-day circles there are already enough detractors, so who wants to fill the space with downsides?

-But here’s the thing about this point in the journey: to discard the old wine skin makes sense at the beginning.
-Just as a person in recovery from addiction may need to separate from old friend groups and hang outs, there is a time not to look to the left or right.
-However, we are (seemingly at least for now) finite beings sharing one globe – not to mention roads, buses, stores, political systems, etc. We can’t help but matter to each other, want to be seen by each other… care.
+The thing about this point in the journey is that to discard the old makes sense at the beginning.
+Just as a person in recovery from addiction may need to separate from old friend groups and hang outs.
+However, we are (on one level) finite beings sharing one globe – not to mention roads, buses, stores, political systems, etc. We matter to each other.

-What comes to mind for me is the community required when a new baby comes into the world.
-There is the mother’s and baby’s experience, which rightfully may be most important just then, but also the father’s, the parents’ as a team, siblings’, grandparents’, etc. It is an entire ecosystem!
+What comes to mind is the community required when a new baby comes into the world.
+There is the mother’s and baby’s experience, which rightfully may be most important just then, but also the father’s, the parents’ as a team, siblings’, grandparents’, etc. It is an entire ecosystem.

 I’m not saying there is any way around the reality that when one changes, there are reverberations, but it is crucial to look soberly.
 And anyway I just wanted to chime in a little. 🙂 Now I’m off to pick up sandwiches for a work party, feeling grateful for my own re-entry, if you will.